Your Go-to First Date Questions

 Well, you’re in luck!
 Here we’ve put together our top suggestions for first date conversation starters, from the frivolous to the serious, via the deep and the downright weird.
 Whether you’ve met on a dating site or through friends, our guide should give you plenty of inspiration to ensure the conversation never runs dry.

-The perfect starting point for any first date: use these questions to break the ice and begin to get to know your date on a basic level.
+The perfect starting point for anyone seeking first date question inspiration: use these to break the ice and begin to get to know your date on a basic level.

 - What’s your favourite book/movie?
 A real classic first-dater, this is a quick insight into how much you might have in common.

 - What would your ideal weekend be?
 See if their idea of fun matches yours and get a taste of what makes them tick.

 - What did you dream about last night?
 Try to phrase this as non-creepily as possible.
 Dreams can be massively revealing.
 Your date’s subconscious might tell you something you wouldn’t have touched on otherwise